 Furnace Making Banging Noise

 It’s not a positive thing when your furnace is making a banging sound.
-It could mean several things.
+It can mean several things.

-Your ductwork can also produce banging sounds when your furnace turns on, as the metal is expanding and contracting.
+Your ductwork can also make banging sounds when your furnace starts, because the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise

 If your furnace is buzzing or humming, it’s a symptom there’s an electrical problem.
 This is most usually seen with a dying blower fan motor, which will make a loud buzzing noise when your furnace starts.
 It may also mean there’s a problem with the capacitor or transformer.
 All three of these troubles need support from a skilled heating and cooling company like Pepper AC & Heat.

 If your furnace is making knocking sounds, it’s typically a symptom that an internal component is worn out.
 This might be anything from a bearing to a belt or the gas valve.
 It might also be a symptom that your burners need cleaning.

 These troubles are usually uncovered during regular maintenance done by a certified HVAC tech.
 So, while we’re at your house doing repairs, don’t forget to inquire about booking your maintenance appointment for next year.

 Furnace Making Clicking Noise